 In 2016, the conditions were amended in relation to the urban lands.
 The pre-annexation agreement requirement, and requirement for consistency with the City of Black Diamond's regulations, were removed.
 The amendment did impose a requirement that the property titles include a notice that the site shall not contest annexation after the site had been rezoned and platted.
-In addition, the amendment allows the project to occur under county regulations, and could thereby affect the likelihood of annexation as part of development of the project.
+And, the amendment allows the project to occur under county regulations, and could thereby affect the likelihood of annexation as part of development of the project.

 Open Space Lands: The project is located in an area that would not be contiguous to other County open space or park lands.
-The required 160 acres of Rural Area, Agriculture, or Forest land were secured in 2017-18.
+The required 160 acres of Rural Area, Agriculture or Forest land has yet to be secured and dedicated.
 The approved project allows the open space requirement to be met through the use of Transfer of Development Rights (TDRs).
 The requirement was not specific on whether they would be contiguous and/or surround the new urban area, or be off-site.
-TDRs were used, meaning the open space will not be owned by King County.
-That is counter to the language of the Four-to-One program states that upon final plat approval, the open space shall be permanently dedicated in fee simple to King County (20.18.170.C).
+If TDRs are used, that the means the open space will not be owned by King County.
+The language of the Four-to-One program states that upon final plat approval, the open space shall be permanently dedicated in fee simple to King County (20.18.170.C).

 In 2016, the conditions were amended in relation to the open space lands.
-The requirement for permanent conservation of 160.63 acres of rural land through transferable development rights (TDRs) was changed to direct that 20 acres could be conserved onsite, and that the remaining acres could be rural, agricultural and/or forestry lands to meet the remaining acreage requirement.
+The requirement for permanent conservation of 16063 acres of rural land through transferable development rights (TDRs) was changed to direct that 20 acres could be conserved onsite, and that the remaining acres could be rural, agricultural and/or forestry lands to meet the remaining acreage requirement.
 It is unclear as to whether required set-asides per the County's development regulations will be allowed to count towards the open space requirement.